PragTob/after_do/README.md

 ### How does it work?

-When you attach a callback to a method with AfterDo what it basically does is it creates a copy of that method and then redefines the method to basically look like this (pseudo code):
+When you attach a callback to a method with after_do what it basically does is it creates a copy of that method and then redefines the method to basically look like this (pseudo code):

 ```ruby
 execute_before_callbacks